mongodb/docs/source/includes/facts/fact-om-in-multi-clusters-summary-of-diffs.rst

 - **Deploy Ops Manager and the Application Database on the central cluster.**

-  You can choose to deploy |onprem| and the Application Database only on the central cluster, using the same procedure as for single |k8s| clusters.
+  You can choose to deploy |onprem| and the Application Database only on the central cluster, using the same procedure as for single MongoDB resources |k8s| clusters.
 To learn more, see :ref:`Deploy an Ops Manager instance on the central cluster with TLS encryption <deploy-om-container>`.

 - **Deploy Ops Manager on the central cluster and the Application Database on selected member clusters.**